israel-dryer/TkRouter/README.md

 ## 📂 Example Project Structure

-This is what a project might look like when using TkRouter:
+This is what an end-user project might look like when using TkRouter:

 ```
-example_app/
+examples/
 ├── views.py             # Page components (HomePage, AboutPage, etc.)
 ├── route_config.py      # All route declarations
 └── basic_app.py         # Main application entry point